ibmjstart/bluemix-java-sample-twitter-influence-app/README.md

 ### Step 2.
 Import the project into Eclipse ###

-Next, you will need to import the project into [**Eclipse**](https://www.eclipse.org/downloads/).
+Next, you will need to import the project into [**Eclipse**](https://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2).
+Recommendation is to use the Eclipse IDE for Java EE Developers.

 There are two ways you can get the source into Eclipse:

 Option A. Import the Eclipse project by following these instructions:
   1. Start by cloning the repository, as described above